 The Reading program partners in a variety of cross-curricular disciplines.
 The curriculum is interconnected among Phonics skills (lower grades), Vocabulary, Grammar, and Literature.
 The Reading program in the lower grades spirals through all grade levels.
 It is designed not only to address multiple learning styles but also to support multi-learning paves.
 In the upper grades, literature is genre-based with strong emphasis on trade books.
 Annual participation in Reading Olympics (grades five – eight), Reading Olympics for lower grades, and required involvement in classroom Literature Circles boost self- esteem, self-understanding through the written word, and enjoyment of all genres of literature.

-The Honors ELA program for students in grades six,
+program for students in grades six,

 seven, and eight allows for academic diversity and challenge in this